Properly prepare the body for physical exertion & sports performance with this simple routine.

 The dynamic warm-up is a form of active stretching that properly prepares the body for both physical exertion and sports performance.
 A dynamic stretching routine improves overall range of motion, increases blood and oxygen flow to soft tissues, and reduces the risk of injury.

-Quad Walk -While walking forwards, pull your left heel in to your butt, then step and repeat with the right leg, continuing with alternate legs.
+While walking forwards, pull your left heel into your butt, then step and repeat with the right leg, continuing with alternate legs.
 This is ideal for loosening up the quadriceps and the hip flexors.

-Over the Fence – Facing in the opposite direction to the way you want to travel, raise your left knee as high as possible and rotate it behind you as if you were trying to walk backwards and step over an imaginary fence.
+Facing in the opposite direction to the way you want to travel, raise your left knee as high as possible and rotate it behind you as if you were trying to walk backward and step over an imaginary fence.
 Repeat on the right leg and continue with alternate legs.